EngincanV/SPA-with-Ember.js/README.md

 # library-app

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.You can see the demo version => https://tutorial-baf51.web.app/
+A short introduction of this app could easily go here.

 ## Prerequisites